-- Induction - the framework for the year sets the context for what to expect and how to engage in a dialogue with the school

-- Curriculum what children will learn, how they will learn, ongoing dialogue with parents and what needs to be done at home - Progress how are they doing, what progress they've made, how to work together to support development and expectations going forward - School life full school to individual classroom what's happening at school that parents might want to know - Activities outings, school trips, 'special days' and sports day the extra things that enrich the school experience - Extra- curricular clubs and sports what happens outside of academic hours
+- Induction the framework for the year sets the context for what to expect and how to engage in a dialogue with the school - Curriculum what children will learn, how they will learn, ongoing dialogue with parents and what needs to be done at home - Progress how are they doing, what progress they've made, how to work together to support development and expectations going forward - School life full school to individual classroom what's happening at school that parents might want to know - Activities outings, school trips, 'special days' and sports day the extra things that enrich the school experience - Extra- curricular clubs and sports what happens outside of academic hours

-In general, the primary method of communication between the school and home is the weekly newsletter, sent out via email and posted on the school website.
-This includes all of the key pieces of weekly information.
+In general, the primary method of communication between the school and home is the fortnightly Thursday newsletter, sent out via email and posted on the school website.
+This includes all of the key pieces of information.
 For all policies, forms, curriculum information and past newsletters the school website is the central repository for all information.
 Parents can communicate to the school in any number of ways - in person on the playground or at the classroom door, by a pre-arranged meeting for longer conversations or by phone or e-mail into the school office.
+They can contact the Headteacher directly on headteacher@sheenmount.richmond.sch.uk.
+If they wish to speak to a member of staff without revealing the reasons via email (due to office staff reading this) they should email in requesting a phone call from the teacher/relevant staff member.